Keyword analysis is crucial for building a successful content marketing campaign that ranks for relevant search queries and drives qualified traffic.

 When you have completed steps one and two, the most important tactic for your SEO content strategy is to identify a keyword list that your website can easily attain or rank for.
 In order to know where your website stands, you will need to know your Domain Authority (DA) and analyze the SERPs for opportunities to outrank any website that has a lower DA than your website.
 When building your target keyword list, make sure you keep the most relevant keywords with a low competition score or lower keyword difficulty score with the most search volume or higher search volume as possible.

 Search volume is the average number over the course of a year that someone searches that term.
 For example, if the keyword “sneakers” has an average monthly search volume of 500,000, that means, on average, people are searching for sneakers that many times a month.

 Low competition keywords are easier to rank for because they don’t require a lot of backlinks and tend to have less competitive domains ranking on page one of Google’s search results page.
 With SEMrush’s keyword difficulty score tool, you can see the search volume and the keyword difficulty score, which will help you narrow down your keyword list and finalize your target keywords to build a content marketing cluster.

-You also want to be original and try to use different variations of the search terms or keyword phrases you are coming up with.
-This is a fantastic way to acquire targeted traffic to your site that has a higher chance of converting into leads or sales.
+When focusing on SEO keyword research, you also want to be original and try to use different variations of the search terms or keyword phrases you are coming up with.
+This is a fantastic way to think of keyword ideas for content and acquire targeted traffic to your site that has a higher chance of converting into leads or sales.